 10. Will my oral hygiene routine need to change during treatment?

-While everyone needs to brush and floss daily and maintain excellent oral hygiene to prevent cavities, this goes double if you are undergoing orthodontic treatment so you can make sure you preserve your oral health.
+While everyone needs to brush and floss daily and maintain excellent oral hygiene to prevent cavities, this is extra important for protecting the oral health of people undergoing orthodontic treatment.

-Because bacteria and plaque can get stuck between your teeth and braces or clear aligners, it’s important to be diligent in brushing and flossing your teeth.
+Because bacteria and plaque can get stuck between your teeth and braces or clear aligners, it’s essential to be diligent about thoroughly brushing and flossing your teeth.

-Carefully brush and floss around wires and brackets if you have braces, and avoid foods like popcorn, gum, or others that can damage your teeth or appliances.
+Carefully brush and floss around wires and brackets if you have braces, and avoid foods such as popcorn, gum, or others that can damage your teeth or appliances.

 For clear aligners, you’ll need to brush and floss each time you remove your aligners to eat or drink, and only drink water while you have them in.
 This is because food and bacteria can become trapped between your clear aligners and teeth.